Flooding causes $100 million damage in Dane County

-MADISON, Wis. — Officials in Dane County say this week's flooding has caused more than $100 million in damage.
+MADISON, Wis. — Officials say this week's flooding in southern Wisconsin has caused more than $100 million in damage, and more rain is in the forecast.

-The Wisconsin State Journal reports that Dane County Executive Joe Parisi says the initial damage assessment is $108 million.
+Dane County Executive Joe Parisi says the initial damage assessment in Madison and the surrounding county is $108 million following the torrential rains that dumped more than 11 inches (28 centimeters) of rain in the area Monday and Tuesday.

-Parisi says the United Way of Dane County took 859 damage reports totaling $69 million.
-Officials are putting the damage to public infrastructure at $38 million.
-Outlying municipalities, including Mazomanie, Black Earth and Cross Plains were hardest hit as torrential rains dumped more than 11 inches of rain on the county Monday night into Tuesday.
+Parisi says the United Way of Dane County took 859 reports totaling $69 million in private property damage.
+Officials say damage to public infrastructure totals $38 million.
+Outlying municipalities including Mazomanie, Black Earth and Cross Plains were hardest hit.

-Emergency officials are bracing for more flooding on Madison's isthmus this weekend with more rain in the forecast.
+Forecasters say more rain is expected, and emergency officials are bracing for more flooding this weekend.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.